EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/biomechanics-background-and-initial-specifications.md

 _Discuss / defend your rationale for the size animal you selected in terms of your ability to replicate key features remotely with limited material selection._

-Our team decided to model our bio-inspired mechanism after an American Cockroach.
-The cockroach is known to fit in spaces as small as 3mm, which is regularly referenced to the height of two stacked pennies [9].
-For this reason, our team has decided to scale the mechanism up.
-It would be extremely difficult to develop a mechanism 3mm thin with the class budget.
-The actuators on our mechanism would outweigh the actual weight of a cockroach [1].
-As a result, we will need to scale the design's mass up in order to mimic the weight to power density ratio of a cockroach [1].
+  Our team decided to model our bio-inspired mechanism after a razor clam.
+The razor clam is known for its ability to pull itself with a force of 10N given its small size.
+For this reason, our team has decided to scale the mechanism down in strength but up in size.
+It would be extremely difficult to develop a mechanism with 10N of pulling force and inches in size with the class budget.
+The actuators on our mechanism would outweigh the actual weight of a razor clam.
+As a result, we will need to scale the design's mass up in order to mimic the weight to power density ratio of a razor clam.

 ## 7.2 Motor and Power Selection

 _Find a motor and battery that can supply the mechanical power needs obtained above.
 Consider that motor efficiencies may be as high as 95%, but if you can’t find it listed, assume you find a more affordable motor at 50-70% efficiency.
 Compare the mechanical watts/kg for the necessary motor and battery vs the animal’s mechanical power/mass above?
 Which one is more energy dense?_

   For motor efficiency the equation is power output over power input multiplied by 100%.
-To get the power output of the mechanical system, the velocity of a biological cockroach was used, .5808 meters per second.
+To get the power output of the mechanical system, the velocity of a razor clam was used, .5808 meters per second.
 This required changing into angular velocity  by multiplying by 2 PI.
 This yielded 3.6474mN.
 Taking the torque of a Faulhaber Series 2668 DC-micromotor, the specified motor which is 68nM and multiplying by the angular velocity, 248.02mw was obtained.
 Using the motor chart for power in of 254.3mw, the motor efficiency was calculated to be 97.53%.
 In order to obtain the power density, the power out (254.3mw) was divided by the size of the motor assembly (189g) which yielded a density of 1.31mw per gram.
-When compared to the power density ratio of a biological cockroach (formula seen in previous section) of 139.77mw/g there is no contest between the two; clearly, the cockroach has a higher energy density.
+When compared to the power density ratio of a razor clam (formula seen in previous section) of 139.77mw/g there is no contest between the two; clearly, the cockroach has a higher energy density.

 ## References